Milton Pleasure League

 The use of a “SNAP shot” is allowed.
 The “snap shot” is to bring the stick back behind the players feet a maximum of 15 inches either on or off the ice and to shoot the puck in wrist shot fashion (the puck must remain on

 Making contact with the puck with a stick above the knee is not permitted.
 Violation of this rule will result in a faceoff in the offending team’s zone.

 There is no red line, icing has to cross over both blue lines.

 Minor penalties shall be 2 minutes in length.
 Time will commence upon the drop of the puck.

 Coincidental penalties shall result in players from both teams serving their penalties but teams will not play shorthanded.

-All players are required to wear a CSA approved helmets with full facemask and chinstrap.
+All players are required (at minimum) to wear a CSA approved helmet with 1/2 visor (full cage recommended), mouth guard (if wearing 1/2 visor) and chinstrap.

 Players receiving 3 minor penalties in one game will also be assessed a game ejection (GE).

 The referee, at his discretion may also assess a game ejection (GE) for any other cause, including unsportsmanlike conduct.